Citrus Container Takeaways:

 What We Recommend:

 Also, consider size when bringing pots indoors.
 A 15-gallon pot would be able to accommodate a 24” garden saucer (available on Amazon or local garden centers) which would be placed underneath your pot if you bring your tree indoors.
-At a minimum, we recommend at least a 5-gallon size pot for our micro-budded trees.
+At a minimum, we recommend at least a 5-gallon size pot for young micro-budded trees.

 Repotting Your Citrus Tree:

 Traditional recommendations have owners repotting your tree as it grows, every year or so.
-This does not hold for our micro-budded citrus trees.
+This does not hold for young micro-budded citrus trees.
 The micro-budding process causes the trees to grow very rapidly, with significant root development, so there is no need to change sizes and “build up” to a 15-gallon pot, just plant once.

 Using a hard container (all except fabric pots), there will be a bunching of the roots every 4-5 years or so.
 At this point, your citrus tree health, growth, and even water drainage may be compromised.
 We recommend repotting your citrus tree at this time and trimming the “root ball” which will have developed.
 The aeration of fabric pots minimizes this phenomenon.
 However, a citrus tree will likely need transplanting every 4-5 years for cosmetic reasons of the pot, or the above-listed reasons.